Skip to content

 • Next.js: migration cost (€1,500–€4,000 one-time), hosting near-free on Vercel/Netlify, minimal maintenance.
 Over 3 years: €2,000–€5,000 total.

 And that's before accounting for the revenue impact of a faster, better-converting site.
-A 0.5% conversion rate improvement — which improved speed routinely delivers — can pay for a migration in weeks.
+A 0.5% conversion rate improvement — which speed improvements can deliver in some cases — can offset a migration cost over months at sufficient traffic.

 Who Should Switch?